barryclark/jekyll-now/about.md

 ### More Information

-Originally a music technology graduate, I tried my hand at making a career in the music industry, but after learning firsthand about the politics and heartbreak that exists within, I decided to return to college, and to pursue my other passion, Computer Science.
+Originally a music technology graduate, I tried my hand at making a career in the music industry, but after trying my hand at making a career in music, I decided to return to college to pursue my other passion, Computer Science.

 ### Contact me